The profile of chiral skyrmions of small radius: Skyrmion radius

 The resulting bounds on the anisotropy term in Eq.~\eqref{eq:equipart} feature in particular the well-known logarithmic divergence of mass for degree one solitons in the pure exchange model.
-But more importantly, going back to Eq.~\eqref{eq:res_energy}, we obtain the precise energy asymptotics
+But more importantly, going back to Eq.~\eqref{eq:res_energy}, we obtain a matching lower energy bound and hence the precise energy asymptotics

-for $\epsilon \ll 1$, provided of course that minimal energies are attained by axially-symmetric skyrmions.
+for $\dmscaled \ll 1$, provided of course that minimal energies are attained by axially-symmetric skyrmions.
 A fully rigorous argument quantifying all approximation steps and providing suitable compactness properties of rescaled skyrmion configurations is beyond the scope of this discussion and deferred to future studies.